ory/docs/docs/contributing/docs/testing.md

 Create a folder for your styles `mkdir -p vale/styles`

-In this folder we are going to put our styles, I started with the boilerplate
+In this folder we're going to put our styles, I started with the boilerplate
 styles: https://github.com/errata-ai/vale-boilerplate/tree/master/styles Then I added the gitlab docs styles https://gitlab.com/gitlab-org/gitlab/-/tree/master/doc/.vale/gitlab